whoshere/drawit/drawit_readme.md

 Drawit
 ======

 Drawit is an HTML5 canvas drawing app.

 It offers a good selection of paint brushes for artists, including a few of Mr.doob's **harmony brushes**, notably sketchy, shaded, and ribbon.
 It also ports to the  canvas element some **photoshop (PS) brushes**, including some of Alex Dukal's watercolor, pastel, and grunge brushes, and a few of Aramisdream's watercolor brushes.

 <!--- ** or _ means boldface
-	unordered list item uses * or + or -, maybe with 2 spaces
-	h2 header = underline dashes ----- or ##
+	unordered list item uses * or + or -, indent items using 2 spaces h2 header = underline dashes ----- or ##
 	h1 header = underline =====  or #

 -->

-When first firing-up drawit, one is presented with a minimialistic drawing surface.
+When you first fire-up drawit, you are presented with a minimialistic drawing surface.
 Here's a screenshot of drawit's window, with a sample drawing included.
 <!--
 <img src="drawit.png" height='100%' width='100%' style = 'margin:2em 0 2em 0;'/>
  -->

  On the top row of drawit's window, one finds thumbnails of all the app's photoshop brushes (see screenshot).
 On the second row one finds:

 + a color picker;
 + a drop-down menu with all the app's other brushes (including sketchy, shaded, ribbon, and an eraser); and
-+ a text-box which i call the _magic menu_ because it does a lot of stuff while keeping the user-interface clean and simple.
++ a text-box which i call the __magic menu__ because it does a lot of stuff while keeping the user-interface clean and simple.

 Getting started
 ---------------